-A student who fails to maintain good academic standing will be placed on academic probation.
-Academic probation is continued by attaining a semester GPA of 2.00 or better during any probationary semesters.
+Undergraduate.
+An undergraduate student who fails to maintain good academic standing will be placed on academic probation.
+Academic probation is continued by attaining a semester GPA of 2.00 or better during any probationary semester.
 Academic probation is removed by attaining a cumulative GPA high enough to be in good academic standing.
 A freshman on academic probation must take ACA 070 Academic Recovery.

-A full-time student on academic probation during the spring or fall semesters may not register for more than a total of 15 hours.
-A student on academic probation during the summer term may not enroll for more than a total of 9 hours.
+A full-time undergraduate student on academic probation during the spring or fall semesters may not register for more than a total of 15 hours.
+A student on academic probation during the summer term may not enroll for more than a total of 9 hours (see Students Admitted on Restriction/Probation).

-A student on academic probation is not permitted to participate in intercollegiate sports, to travel as representatives of the University, to participate in Makin' Music, or to be a member of any social club, UPC, CDT, SAA, or SGA.
+An undergraduate student on academic probation is not permitted to participate in intercollegiate sports, to travel as representatives of the University, to participate in Makin' Music, or to be a member of any social club, UPC, CDT, SAA, or SGA.
 The dean of student life will be responsible for enforcing this policy.